Southend Central railway station

 Southend Central railway station is on the London, Tilbury and Southend line and is one of two primary stations serving the city of Southend-on-Sea, Essex.
 The city's other main station is called Southend Victoria which is the terminus of a branch line off the Great Eastern Main Line.
 Southend Central is 35 mi 55 chain down the line from London Fenchurch Street via Basildon and it is situated between Westcliff and Southend East stations.
 Its three-letter station code is SOC.
+The station and all trains serving it are currently operated by c2c.